scristofari/image-server/part4/PART4.md

 ## Tests

-We now change the tests to reflex the real calls, we need the router witth all the middlewares.
+We now change the tests to reflex the real calls, we need the router with all the middlewares.
 For this, we run a test server, and do the request.

 ```go